smereczynski/SignalR-Chat/infra/bicep/README.md

 # Azure Infrastructure as Code (Bicep)

+> **📖 Documentation Moved**: The comprehensive documentation for Bicep templates has been moved to **[docs/deployment/azure/bicep-templates.md](../../docs/deployment/azure/bicep-templates.md)**.
+>
+> This file is kept for quick local reference when working in the `infra/bicep/` directory.

+---

 This directory contains the complete Infrastructure as Code (IaC) implementation for the SignalR Chat application using Azure Bicep templates.

 ## 📋 Table of Contents